 Reviewed by Rocket Lawyer On Call Attorney Mark Heftler, Esq.

 You're about to make an offer on interests or assets of a company.
 You may want to use a Term Sheet to establish that both parties, yourself and the seller, agree on the general terms of the deal before starting due diligence.
 Consider this your mini-proposal before investing more time & money in making your final decision.
-As the seller of interests or assets, a Term Sheet can also be useful to begin a negotiation.
+As the seller of interests or assets, term sheets can also be useful to begin a negotiation.

 A Term Sheet spells out the terms.
 Pretty simple, right?
-You can include pretty much anything you'd like in this proposal.
-Just keep in mind that it's a nonbinding agreement that establishes a level of trust that if things look right in the diligence phase, you are intending to proceed with the purchase.
+You can include pretty much anything you'd like in a term sheet template.
+Just keep in mind that it's a non-binding agreement that establishes a level of trust that if things look right in the diligence phase, you are intending to proceed with the purchase.
 A general idea of how the transaction will play out might be included.
-A Term Sheet can open the door for negotiation and - hopefully - an investment or purchase.
+A Term Sheet can open the door for negotiation and hopefully an investment or purchase.

 More than just a template, our step-by-step interview process makes it easy to create a Term Sheet.